dylanb/gulp-coverage/README.md

 ### options

 `pattern` - A multimatch glob pattern or list of glob patterns.
+The globa patterns are relative to the CWD of the process running the gulp file.
+The pattern `'index.js'` will match the index.js file in the same directory as the gulpfile.
+Globs for file relative to this directory must NOT contain the './'.
+For example DO NOT use `'./index.js'` to try to achieve the same outcome (however, you can use `'**/index.js'` to match this file).

 The patterns can include match and exclude patterns.
-In the above example, there are two JavaScript files `test.js` and `test2.js` that are required by the two test files `src.js` and `src2.js`.
-The `**` will match these files no matter which directory they live in.Patterns are additive while negations (eg ['**/foo*', '!**/bar*']) are based on the current set.
+In the Mocha and Jasmine examples shown above, there are two JavaScript files `test.js` and `test2.js` that are required by the two test files `src.js` and `src2.js`.
+The `**` will match these files no matter which directory they live in.
+Patterns are additive while negations (eg ['**/foo*', '!**/bar*']) are based on the current set.
 Exception is if the first pattern is negation, then it will get the full set, so to match user expectation (eg. ['!**/foo*'] will match everything except a file with foo in its name).
 Order matters.

 `debugDirectory` - a string pointing to a directory into which the instrumented source will be written.
 This is useful for debugging gulp-coverage itself